 Instead of going down that old beaten path that leads to nothing but a stinking swamp, aka the self-blame and self-punishment for not being worthy, we can choose again and create a new path.
 The more we can catch ourselves on auto pilot, the more we can rewire our brains to think and behave differently.

-Many feel the need to repress, deny and condemn “negative” feelings because we’ve been conditioned to believe we must run away from any feeling that is unpleasant, it is equivalent to trying to shoot the messenger who is warning us of a possible attack.
-Our feelings are mere messengers who work to serve us by showing us what is currently not working.
+Many feel the need to repress, deny and condemn “negative” emotions because we’ve been conditioned to believe we must run away from any feeling that is unpleasant, it is equivalent to trying to shoot the messenger who is warning us of a possible attack.
+Our emotions are mere messengers who work to serve us by showing us what is currently not working.
 In order to change the way we feel, we must first address the cause of the wounds – the beliefs.

 Once we catch the disempowering story sneaking up, the first step to change any belief is to make the decision to change.